 What is User Observation?

 User observation involves watching and listening to people when they are using any product or service.
 In this way, a researcher can get an objective view of the product or service.
-User observation is not just watching and listening to people; it involves careful, conscious, and purposeful efforts, processes the information, and comes to an output.
+User observation is not just watching and listening to people; it involves careful, conscious, and purposeful efforts, processing the information, and coming to an output.
+You may also check out what is digital fluency explain here!

 The Purpose of Observation in Research

-- To enable the researcher to gather data which is not easy to obtain by other means.
+- To enable the researcher to gather data that is not easy to obtain by other means.

 - It allows the researcher to collect sufficient data to verify the information gathered.

-- It enables the researcher to gather information to describe the behaviour towards the product being studied, which cannot be done otherwise without observation.
+- It enables the researcher to gather information to describe the behavior towards the product being studied, which cannot be done otherwise without observation.

-- It allows the researcher to collect data from through questionnaires, surveys, etc.
+- It allows the researcher to collect data through questionnaires, surveys, etc.

 Types of User Observation

-Noticing an individual’s behaviour is a major element of user observation.
-Here are some of its types, their user observation examples and what to look for during user observation.
+Noticing an individual’s behavior is a major element of user observation.
+Here are some of its types, their user observation examples, and what to look for during user observation.
 Let us get to it then.

-Usability testing comes in handy to evaluate the product by testing it with the representative users.
+Usability testing comes in handy to evaluate the product by testing it with representative users.
 The users will perform a specific task while the observer will listen, watch, and take notes.
 The researcher will collect quantitative and qualitative data and determine the satisfaction level of the users with the product.
 The researcher can ask questions about what a user is thinking and doing, but the primary thing is to observe the actions.
+You may also learn about ideation phases here!

 Contextual inquiry is the research in the context of the user.
-Observing people in their natural environment while they are demonstrating and explaining their typical task.
+Observing people in their natural environment while they are demonstrating and explaining their typical tasks.
 But the primary value is to see the way users are performing their jobs.
 The analysis is more realistic when the users are evaluated in their natural environment.
-The researcher gets information about their workflow, the tools they are using, and the experience in the physical environment.
+The researcher gets information about their workflow, the tools they are using, and their experience in the physical environment.
+You may enroll for the latest batch of UX Design Courses here!

 In shadowing, the researcher only acts as an observer, and the participants complete the tasks in their natural environment.
 It is different from contextual inquiry as the participants are interviewed first or involved in a group discussion to know about their needs.
 During shadowing, the researcher develops a list of questions posed to the participants at the end of the session.
 The participants are also provided, with a commentator, who explains what is being observed.
 The time to conduct shadowing can vary from 30 minutes to days or even weeks.

 Controlled observation is a structured observation that takes place in a laboratory.
 Here, the researcher explains the purpose of the research to the participants, and they know that they are under observation.
-The researcher controls many of the variables such as location, time, participants, surroundings and more.
+The researcher controls many of the variables such as location, time, participants, surroundings, and more.
 Observations are recorded quantitatively in each step and also qualitative in subjective type questions.
+You can also know more about bba digital marketing salary here!

 Planning an Observation